MakieOrg/Makie.jl/docs/explanations/lighting.md

 It's default value depends on the number and types of lights used.
 Currently the following options exist:
 - `shading = NoShading` disables light calculations, resulting in the plain color of an object being shown.
-- `shading = FastShading` enables a simplified lighting model which only allows for one `AmbientLight` and one `PointLight`.
+- `shading = FastShading` enables a simplified lighting model which only allows for one `AmbientLight` and one `DirectionalLight`.
 - `shading = MultiLightShading` is a GLMakie exclusive option which enables up to 64 light sources as well as `DirectionalLight` and `SpotLight`.

 Beyond that there is also the `backlight = 0f0` attribute, which mixes a second weighted light calculation using inverted normals with the primary one.